 Ms. Turner is a senior at The Ohio State University, majoring in health information management and systems under the College of Medicine.
 She is the president for the HIMS class of 2018.
 She is also an Executive Board member for the African American Voices gospel choir and an Ambassador for the School of Health and Rehabilitation Sciences.
 She will pursue her RHIA certification upon completion of her degree.
 She wants to be an advocate for students desiring to pursue a degree in HIMS to help find resources to equip them to be successful during their college careers.

 This group of recently graduated health information professionals collaborates with AHIMA leadership, members, and staff to create new resources and opportunities for students and new graduates.
 Committee members represent different career paths and journeys in health information management (HIM), and share their experiences to help others navigate the current landscape: transitioning from students into HIM professionals in a complex health information workforce, taking advantage of the career-planning resources, leadership opportunities, and professional development that AHIMA provides.

-Please contact the New Graduate Leadership Committee (NGLC) at firstname.lastname@example.org.
+Applications for the 2019 term are now open.
+Applications will close September 30, 2018.
+Apply Now!
+Please contact the New Graduate Leadership Committee at email@example.com